tvaltn/dtsoar/README.md

 ## Running Scenarios

 From the pop-up terminals after running mininet, you can run data through the factory components to the gateway.
-Currently only the MQTT gateway is properly configured.
+Run MQTT files for data based experiments, run OPC-UA files for DDOS experiments.

-To run a gateway, find the **gw1_MQTT** terminal and run:
+To run a gateway, find the **gw1_MQTT** or the **gw2_OPC-UA** terminal and run:

 ```
 python gateway.py